So, I am a little nervous about posting my first “health” article as I am not an expert, just someone with personal experience looking to help others.

-Finding an Integrative Doctor would be my personal (and non-professional) advice here.
-I say this because there’s no autoimmune specialist.
-Different parts of the body are afflicted, so accordingly you see a specialist the deals with your troubled body part or your regular doctor.
-Most of these medical practitioners, do not have the in-depth knowledge of the immune system to treat the cause.
-Therefore it is likely they will address the inflammation with suppressants for quick and easy comfort and relief.
-The dilemma with this ‘treatment’ approach is you are not dealing with the reason why this happened.
+It’s not uncommon to read accounts of medical practitioners lacking the in-depth knowledge of the immune system to treat the cause.
+Therefore they tend to address the inflammation with suppressants.
+While the quick and easy comfort and relief is beneficial, the dilemma with this ‘treatment’ approach is you are not dealing with the reason why this happened.

 Let’s imagine you are arranging a bouquet of roses and suddenly a thorn from the stem breaks off in your thumb.
-Instead of removing the thorn you leave it in and place a plaster (band-aid) over it and take a painkiller.
-Yes, it stops the bleeding and pain, but the problem is still there.
-Sounds crazy, right?
+Instead of removing the thorn, you leave it in and place a plaster/band-aid over it and take a painkiller.
+Yes, it stops the bleeding and pain, but the problem, a.k.a the thorn, is still there.

 Preventing & managing

 Here are four areas of diet and lifestyle you can begin to address today.